software-tools-books/sd4ds/src/toolkit/index.md

 ---
-title: "A Minimal Functional Programming Toolkit"
+title: "A Modest Python Toolkit"
 ---

 -   The single biggest idea in programming is that *code is just another kind of data*